schlich/loomio_help/content/user_manual/getting_started/what_is_loomio/index.md

 ![](propose.png)

 **Proposals** are the defining feature of Loomio.
 Use a proposal to move a discussion towards **conclusion**.
-If you're wondering how to move a conversation forward, the answer is almost always **start a proposal**!
+If you're wondering how to move a conversation forward, the answer is almost always to **start a proposal**!

 ### 4. Decide & Act